melodycho/antrea/docs/antrea-network-policy.md

 ## Node Selector

 NodeSelector selects certain Nodes which match the label selector.
-It adds Node IPs to egress rules in `to` field or ingress rules in `from` filed.
+When used in the `to` field of an egress rule, it adds the Node IPs to the rule's destination address group;
+when used in the `from` field of an ingress rule, it adds the Node IPs to the rule's source address group.

 The following rule applies to Pods with label `app=antrea-test-app` and will `Drop` egress traffic to Nodes on TCP port 6443 which have the labels `node-role.kubernetes.io/control-plane`.